anartovich/streams-open-docs/content/en/docs/relnotes/20211130_streams_relnotes.md

 * MariaDB : `10.4.21`
 * Apache Kafka : `2.8.1`

-### Kafka upgrade
+### Embedded Kafka configuration

-Due to security vulnerabilities, Apache Kafka has been upgraded to version 2.8.1.
-This upgrade introduces breaking changes in the configuration of embedded kafka.
-SASL configuration are now under `embeddedKafka.auth.sasl`.
+To address security vulnerabilities, Apache Kafka has been upgraded to version 2.8.1.
+This upgrade introduces breaking changes in the configuration of embedded kafka - the SASL configuration is now in the `embeddedKafka.auth.sasl` block of the Helm values.
 For more information, see [Helm parameters](/docs/install/helm-parameters/#kafka-parameters).

+We have also changed some internal configuration of the Kafka containers to improve security.
+There is no visible change unless you have disabled or customized some security of embedded kafka as described in [the installation](/docs/install/#embedded-kafka-configuration).
+In that case, be aware that `embeddedKafka.auth.sasl.jaas.clientPasswordSecret` has replaced `embeddedKafka.auth.jaas.existingSecret`.

 ## Deprecated features
 <!-- As part of our software development life cycle, we constantly review our Streams offering. -->